stagsz/Unconventional-thinking/README.md

-# Unreasnable-thinker-server MCP Server
+# Unreasonable Thinking Server

 A detailed tool for bold, unconventional, and boundary-breaking problem-solving.

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:
+This is a TypeScript-based MCP server that implements an unreasonable thinking system.
+It helps generate unconventional solutions to problems by:

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes
+- Generating unreasonable thoughts that challenge conventional wisdom
+- Creating branches of thinking in different directions
+- Tracking and organizing thoughts in a session

 ## Features

-### Resources
-- List and access notes via `note://` URIs
-- Each note has a title, content and metadata
-- Plain text mime type for simple content access

 ### Tools
-- `create_note` - Create new text notes
+- `generate_unreasonable_thought` - Generate new unconventional thoughts
-  - Takes title and content as required parameters
+  - Takes a problem description and optional parameters
-  - Stores note in server state

-### Prompts
+  - Can build upon or rebel against previous thoughts
+- `branch_thought` - Create new branches of thinking
+  - Supports different directions: more extreme, opposite, tangential
+  - Maintains connection to source thoughts
-- `summarize_notes` - Generate a summary of all stored notes
+- `list_thoughts` - View all thoughts in the session
-  - Includes all note contents as embedded resources
-  - Returns structured prompt for LLM summarization
+  - Can filter by branch
+  - Shows relationships between thoughts

 ## Development